dirsigler/uptime-kuma-helm/charts/uptime-kuma/README.md

 To use MariaDB as the database backend for the application, set `mariadb.enabled=true`

-For more advanced configuration options (e.g., setting up replication, customizing storage), refer to the official [https://artifacthub.io/packages/helm/bitnami/mariadb](Bitnami MariaDB Helm chart documentation).
+For more advanced configuration options (e.g., setting up replication, customizing storage), refer to the official [Bitnami MariaDB Helm chart documentation](https://artifacthub.io/packages/helm/bitnami/mariadb).

 ## Values